InfiGFusion: Graph-on-Logits Distillation via Efficient Gromov-Wasserstein for Model Fusion: Introduction

 Recent advances in LLMs have sparked growing interest in aggregating diverse model capabilities to build stronger, more general-purpose systems.
 Existing collective approaches span a broad design space.
 Prompt-based techniques \cite{schick2023toolformer, yang2023auto} dynamically chain or compose pretrained LLMs with tools or APIs to expand functional scope.
 Multi-agent systems \cite{wang2024mixture, dubois2024length} employ multiple LLMs to collaborate or debate, often outperforming single-agent models on complex reasoning tasks.
 Model ensembling \cite{jiang2023llm, fang2024llm} aggregates outputs from different models to boost accuracy and robustness, while Mixture-of-Experts (MoE) \cite{komatsuzakisparse, du2022glam, chen2022towards} architectures improve scalability by activating specialized subnetworks.
 Meanwhile, parameter-level merging models \cite{yadav2023ties, matena2022merging, wortsman2022model} aim to consolidate multiple fine-tuned checkpoints into a single model.
 Each of these paradigms explores a different trade-off between performance, efficiency, and compatibility.

 Among fusion strategies, model fusion via logit distillation~\cite{wanknowledge, shi2024profuser} has emerged as a flexible and efficient paradigm.
 It enables a single pivot model to absorb knowledge from multiple source models—often with diverse domains, sizes, or architectures—without increasing inference cost.
+A representative cross-tokenizer approach is ULD~\cite{boizardtowards}, which introduces a universal logit-distillation loss for aligning models with different tokenizers.
 Unlike traditional distillation, which transfers intermediate features or outputs, these methods align only the output logits using token-level objectives such as KL divergence or Wasserstein distance~\cite{yan2025infifusion}.
 However, token-level methods inherently treat each vocabulary dimension independently, overlooking \emph{semantic dependencies}—the co-activation patterns and relational structures among tokens that underlie a model’s reasoning process.
 This limits their ability to align models with divergent generation behaviors, particularly for tasks requiring multi-step reasoning or fine-grained relational inference.
 Fig.~\ref{fig:overview-compare} illustrates this limitation.
 While token-level losses enforce dimension similarity, they fail to capture the structured dependencies among tokens.
 InfiGFusion addresses this by modeling logits as graphs, aligning not just distributions but also the interactions that reflect a model’s internal reasoning.

 To address this challenge, we model semantic dependencies in the logit space using graph structures.
 Rather than treating token logits independently, we represent model outputs as feature-level graphs, where nodes correspond to token dimensions and edges capture their co-activation patterns across sequence positions.
 This representation reflects how a model internally organizes semantic relationships, beyond surface-level token probabilities, to support coherent reasoning and inference.
 Constructing such graphs from high-dimensional logits is nontrivial: vocabulary sizes are large, and most logits are near-zero~\cite{zhuang2024setwise, lu2024discovering}, making full pairwise modeling inefficient and noisy.
 To mitigate this, we apply top-$k$ sparsification to retain salient dimensions, followed by inner-product similarity to define edge weights.
 This yields interpretable graphs that faithfully reflect model reasoning behaviors.